Mastering Strong Passwords: A Real-World Guide for Real People

 They’ll generate random passwords, store them safely, and sync across devices.

-:old_key: Consider a Hardware Security Key (Like YubiKey)
+** Consider a Hardware Security Key (Like YubiKey)**

 If you want real protection against phishing and account takeovers, nothing beats a hardware security key.

-Devices like YubiKey add a physical layer of verification — meaning even if someone has your password, they can’t get in without the key.
+Devices like YubiKey add a physical layer of verification, meaning even if someone has your password, they can’t get in without the key.

-If you’re serious about locking things down — especially developer tools or admin accounts — get one.
+If you’re serious about locking things down, especially developer tools or admin accounts, get one.

-:counterclockwise_arrows_button: Change Your Bad Habits
+** Change Your Bad Habits**

-You don’t need to update every password weekly — but you do need to:
+You don’t need to update every password weekly, but you do need to:

 • Rotate credentials after breaches